 Although she was also stricken with grief, Tessa’s Grandmother was kind enough to care for her and made sure she strictly continued her training.
 She remembered spending hours with the pack’s Beta John.
 He was her father’s closest friend.
 John would make it a point to include her in all the meetings and administrative paperwork, while her Uncle Tyler, who was also the Gamma of her pack, trained her in hand to hand combat and physical fitness.

-There were often times she found herself alone and let herself become the vulnerable sixteen year old girl who was grieving the loss of her family.
-She wondered why the Moon Goddess was testing her in such a harsh way, but after a few moments she’d brush herself off and stare into the eyes of her young reflection in the mirror.
-“An Alpha needs to be strong.” she’d say, repeating those words like a mantra until it became embedded into her very being, erasing all feelings of sadness and self-doubt.
-Tessa trained harder, took control of her surroundings and demanded she be heard at every pack meeting.
-Eventually all the other Alpha’s addressed her directly.
+There were often moments she found herself alone and let herself become the vulnerable sixteen-year-old girl who was grieving the loss of her family.
+She wondered why the Moon Goddess was testing her in such a harsh way, but after a few moments, she’d brush herself off and stare into the eyes of her young reflection in the mirror.
+“An Alpha must be strong.” she’d say, repeating those words like a mantra until it became embedded into her very being, erasing all feelings of sadness and self-doubt.
+Tessa trained harder, took control of her surroundings, and demanded she'd be heard at every pack meeting.
+Eventually, all the other Alpha’s addressed her directly.
 John didn’t even need to speak on her behalf at all.

 With the distraction of school out of the way, Tessa had more time to observe the older wolves during their training.
 She was able to pick up a lot of tips and tricks she could use while teaching the younger pups.
 It was important for her to be a role model to them and with her brother gone that now meant more to her than ever.
 She missed seeing his face light up with excitement after he’d win a sparring match, but she had to press on.
 Tessa knew he’d want the kids to have as much fun as he did.